 Validation checks

-are intended for production systems designed to produce S-104 Water Level Information datasets.Validation checks (Annex F) are intended for production systems designed to produce S-104 Water Level Information datasets.
-The checks can be administered at any time during the production phase.
+Validation checks are intended for production systems designed to produce S-104 Water Level Information datasets.
+Validation checks apply to either datasets (HDF5 dataset files) or exchange sets.
+Validation checks for S-104 datasets and exchange sets are defined in two locations:

+General validation checks for all S-100-based product specifications intended for use on navigation systems are defined in S-158.

+Product-specific validation checks are defined in Annex E of this doecument.

+In addition, there are cross-product compatibility checks intended to verify suitability of combinations of products for use together on ECDIS.
+These checks will be defined in either S-98 or S-158.

+Validation checks can be administered at any time during the production phase.
 They can also be applied downstream in the distribution and end user systems to test the conformance of a dataset to the format rules specified in S-100 Part 10c and the S-104 Product Specification.

 For example, checks will be made for: inclusion of mandated variables; variable values being within accepted ranges; inclusion of optional values when required; matches between number of array elements and array dimension specifications; timeliness of data; etc. Error severity may be, for example, that the dataset is unusable, that the dataset is of degraded utility but otherwise safe to use, or that the dataset has one or more small and inconsequential inconsistencies.

 Fill values must be considered as allowed values for attributes which allow them (see clause 10.2.2.2), even though the fill value will be outside the allowed range in the Feature Catalogue.

+Cross-product compatibility checks need to be adminstered to combinations of S-104 and S-102 or S-101 datasets.
+Their administration should be coordinated with producers of underlying S-101 or S-102 datasets.